 However, you can make lump sum, or recurring, investments with Acorns now, which may make your investment balance bigger faster.
 So, let’s dive into this Acorns investing review.

 Of course, the whole point is for your automatic savings to add up and grow over time, so it is necessary to understand where Acorns is investing our money.
 So, let’s take a look.

-The Acorn portfolios are pretty typical as far as the stock to bond ratio is concerned.
+The Acorn portfolios have changed a bit from the beginning, but are still pretty typical as far as the stock to bond ratio is concerned.

 What Investment Does Acorns Use

-One of the interesting things about Acorns investment strategies is that all five portfolios use the same six investments.
-All the investments are index-based Exchange Traded Funds, or ETFs.
-All six ETFs are regular, publicly traded ETFs.
+All the Acorns funds investments are index-based Exchange Traded Funds, or ETFs.
+All ETFs are regular, publicly traded ETFs from either iShares or Vanguard.
 They are not specific to Acorns.
-In other words, you can look up the prospectus, history, and ticker symbol on any finance website or tool you like.
+In other words, you can look up the Acorns ETF list for the prospectus, history, and ticker symbol on any finance website or tool you like.

-The six Acorns ETFs are (Name, Ticker Symbol, Discussion):
+The Acorns investing ETFs are (Name, Ticker Symbol, Discussion):

-- Vanguard S&P 500 ETF – VOO – The bread and butter of stock investing, this is an index-based ETF that attempts to replicate the SP500 index by investing in large U.S. companies.
+- Vanguard 500 Index Fund ETF – VOO – The bread and butter of stock investing, this is an index-based ETF that attempts to replicate the SP500 index by investing in large U.S. companies.